FutureFeed, CMMC 2.0, and Shared Responsibility

 - Operating FutureFeed in accordance with internal policies

-The forthcoming CRM will formalize this model.
+The CRM formalizes this model.

 Bottom Line